HR As A Force For Digital Change

 - Four important barriers are preventing many HR teams from fulfilling their potential as enablers of digital transformation: problems of perception, lack of investment, paucity of influence and scarcity of internal HR transformation.

-Finally, we looked to explore how HR can realise its potential as a catalyst for digital change across three levers: leadership, culture and strategy.
+Finally, we looked to explore how HR can realize its potential as a catalyst for digital change across three levers: leadership, culture and strategy.

 The case studies throughout this report show the potential for HR to play a vital role in digital transformation, but most of the evidence points to an ongoing struggle for relevance and influence.